 Since the entry of ADRA Indonesia for the reconstruction of the North Pakuli PUSTU through village deliberations on Friday 3 May 2019.
-From the results of the deliberation, the government was responsible for carrying out the process of demolishing the old PUSTU (Supporting Heatlh Center) building independently by the local community.
+From the results of the deliberation, the government was responsible for carrying out the process of demolishing the old PUSTU (community Heatlh Sub-center) building independently by the local community.

 Temporary Post-Disaster Health Care Center